DidierMalenfant/didier.malenfant.net/_posts/2023-03-27-building-a-core.md

 I have a bit more playing around to do but I'm getting very close to having all the tools I need to put together the first version of the graphics chip, together with color and v-blank registers like the one in **pfSimulator**.
 I may try to get that working next before embarking on getting the **MC68000** plugged in and bootstrapped on the **Pocket** which is, by all indications right now, going to be a huge undertaking.

-If you want to follow along, here are the repos for the [pfCore](https://github.com/DidierMalenfant/pfCore).
+If you want to follow along, here is the repo for [pfCore](https://github.com/DidierMalenfant/pfCore).
 This week's progress is at commit [83f771b](https://github.com/DidierMalenfant/pfCore/commit/83f771bdd7532502790bcc4c257d480a831a17f3).

 With ❤️ from Paris, France.